SmithSamuelM/Papers/whitepapers/kram.md

 A message authenticated with both an attached anchoring seal reference and one or more signatures is a special case.
 This must be resolved to determine which case to use, not both.
 In general, validating a seal reference is less costly than verifying a signature.
 Most of the seal reference validation involves means finding the reference digest against a seal list of digests.
 Whereas signature verification is a cryptographic, processing-heavy operation.
 Consequently, when both are present, the seal reference is checked first.
 If valid, then the signature(s) are dropped, and the message is treated as one with an attached anchoring seal reference authenticator.
 When the seal reference is invalid, then the signature(s) are verified.
 If at least one signature verifies, then based on the cardinality of the key list, the message is treated as either a single-key authenticator or a multi-key authenticator.

+### Exchange Transactions

+Message ID windows are to collect signatures.
+Exchange ID windows are to collect messages that belong to the same exchange transaction.
+The window for exchange ID-associated messages (messages with the same exchange ID) may be much longer than any given message window to account for the fact that a transaction may not advance until a message is authenticated.
+If there were no exchange ID-based window, then a new message belonging to an exchange could happen indefinitely, and the memory consumed by the exchange cache could never be released.
+Setting a maximum time limit on how long an exchange can remain open protects against replaying a transaction that starts after the window closes, since the timestamps would be too old to fit in a new window.

 ### Databases